losrobbos/vercel-fullstack-deploy-guide/README.md

 No route name conflict anymore!

-Unfortunately there is not way how to set a global prefix for ALL your backend routes in your app.
+Unfortunately there is no way how to set a global prefix for ALL your backend routes in your app.

 You can just set prefixes when you setup a single router.

 So you can easily prefix your routes in your API when you import your routers in the app.js.